 The European General Data Protection Regulation (GDPR) goes into effect May 25, 2018, and will transform how organizations all over the globe handle personal data.
 Nick Merker, partner and co-chair of Ice Miller's data security and privacy practice, spoke with SearchCIO at the 2017 ISSA International conference in San Diego about how the regulation will influence U.S. business operations.

-In this video, he details how the new GDPR rules empower consumers to take control of their personal data, offers tips about how U.S. businesses can remain GDPR complaint and enumerates the risks that companies will face if they fail to comply with GDPR rules.
+In this video, he details how the new GDPR rules empower consumers to take control of their personal data, offers tips about how U.S. businesses can remain GDPR compliant and enumerates the risks that companies will face if they fail to comply with GDPR rules.

 Editor's note: The following transcript has been edited for clarity and length.